vlothec/TRASH/README.md

 ```
 -def 			# use the default R packages path.
--rmtemp 		# remove the "*_out" directory after the run completion.
+-rmtemp 		# remove the "*_out" directory after run completion.
 -horclass name		# set the name of the repeat family that should be used for HOR calculations, required for the HOR module to be activated.
--limrepno x		# limit alignment sizes (in bp of total sequence) used during the run to calculate consensus, samples repeats to avaoid large alignment operations.
+-limrepno x		# limit alignment sizes (in bp of total sequence) used during the run to calculate consensus, samples repeats to avoid large alignment operations.
 78000 by default
--horonly x		# skip the repeat identification if was performed earlier and only calculate HORs, needs to be used togehter with -horclass flag.
+-horonly x		# skip the repeat identification if performed earlier and only calculate HORs, needs to be used togehter with -horclass flag.
 -minhor x		# HORs shorter than this value will be discarded, 3 by default.
 -maxdiv x		# pair of repeats with divergence score higher than this value will not be considered as a potential HOR, 5 by default.
 -maxchr x  		# total number of sequences that should be analysed.
 Usefull when assembly contains large number of contigs.
-Sequences are chosen based in their size.
+Sequences are chosen based on their size.
 -k x			# kmer size, 10 by default.
 Decrease if more degraded arrays should be identified, increase for extra stringency (range of 8-16 recommended).
 -t x 			# threshold score to choose repetitive windows, 5 by default.
 Change will work similar to the kmer size changes.
 -win x 			# window size to use for initial count of repeat content, 1000 by default.
 Identified repeats will not be bigger than this value.